MundM2007/Ultimate-Unification/README.md

 Is your favorite mod missing?
 [Create an issue](https://github.com/MundM2007/Ultimate-Unification/issues/new?template=4-mod_suggestion.yaml) and I'll look into it.

+## Want to Contribute?

+Fork the repository, make your changes and create a pull request.
+For things that you can do look here: https://github.com/MundM2007/Ultimate-Unification/wiki/ToDos-(for-contributors)

 ## Planned Features

 - strata ores properties and rotations